JexyYTGT/JexyYTGT.github.io/README.md

-# the link is litterly JexyYTGT.github.io
+# the link is literally JexyYTGT.github.io
+## put it directly in your browser
 ## this repo is for a class

 GCTAA ITD 110 is what this repo is for.